dustinpfister/blog_posts/_posts/canvas-example-pointer-manager-mouse-and-touch.md

 So this is all just part of what might one day become a full canvas framework if I ever get to it.
 I am not sure if I can recommend taking the time to work out your own canvas framework rather than just using something that is out there.
 Sure there are advantages for doing so, and that is of course why I am taking the time to work out these examples.
 However I am paying a price for doing so as I find myself spending ore time making projects like this, and less time making actually games, animations, and productivity applications.

 Still if I get some more time to come around and work on this example a little more there are maybe a few things that I would do differently, and it would be nice to add at least a few more things here and there to create some kind of simple demo game.
+One thing that comes to mind would be a simple object pool library to be used to create some buttons as well as some display objects to interact with for the sake of just better showing that this kind of module does work okay.
 With a little more polish, and some additional things stacked up on top of this I might be able to create something that is starting to look like some kind of framework, but maybe all of that is a matter for another post.